alphagov/bouncer/README.md

 ## Testing in a browser in development

-These instructions assume you use the Dev VM, and that you have some data in your Transition/Bouncer database.
+These instructions assume you use the Dev VM, that Bouncer is running, and that you have some data in your Transition/Bouncer database.

 Let's say you want to test `bis.gov.uk`.